TejBirringTM/meta-ssr/prisma/postgres/README.md

-# Developing the Primary Database
+# Developing the Relational Database

 The [PostgreSQL](https://www.postgresql.org/about/) relational database management system (RDBMS) provides a means of persisting structured data.